GamerzSocks/BombWire/updatehistory.md

 VERSION HISTORY:

 V0.5:
-Finished the redwire project. i will finish the BlueWire explosion soon.
+Finished the redwire project.
+I will finish the BlueWire explosion soon.

 V1.0: